ietf-rats-wg/draft-ietf-rats-uccs/draft-ietf-rats-uccs.md

 provided through the transfer protocol and thus omitted from the information in a CWT without compromising the intended goal of authenticity and integrity.
-In other words, if communicating parties have a pre-existing security association, they can reuse it to provide authenticity and integrity for their messages, enabling the basic principle of using resources parsimoniously.
+In other words, if communicating parties have a preexisting security association, they can reuse it to provide authenticity and integrity for their messages, enabling the basic principle of using resources parsimoniously.